By Tim Lambert

 In the 18th century towns like Sheffield, Nottingham and Derby were transformed by the industrial revolution.
 However Chesterfield was largely unaffected and the town continued to quietly grow.
 Then in 1777 a canal was dug to Chesterfield.

 In the early 18th century Daniel Defoe described Chesterfield as: 'a handsome, populous town, well built and well inhabited'.

 George Stephenson the creator of the famous locomotive, The Rocket, lived at Tapton House from 1838 to 1848.
 He is buried in Holy Trinity Church.

 Amenities in Chesterfield improved during the 19th century.
 In 1800 a dispensary opened in Chesterfield where the poor could obtain free medicines and a gas company was formed in 1826.
 Then in 1881 during a gas strike the streets of Chesterfield were lit by electricity, but it was only a temporary measure.

-The nearby settlement of Brampton became industrialised in the 19th century and had metalworking and pottery industries.
-However it did not become part of Chesterfield until 1892 when the boundary of the borough was changed.
+The nearby settlement of Brampton became industrialized in the 19th century and had metalworking and pottery industries.
+However, it did not become part of Chesterfield until 1892 when the boundary of the borough was changed.

 Chesterfield gained electric street lighting in 1901.
 In the early 1900s the trams in Chesterfield were converted to electricity but they stopped running in 1930.
 Meanwhile Eastwood Park opened in 1911.

-In the early 20th century Chesterfield at last became industrialised.
+In the early 20th century Chesterfield at last became industrialized.
 A heavy engineering industry grew up and prospered.

 During the 1920s and 1930s the first council houses were built in Chesterfield.
 (Some of them were built to replace slums).
 Many more council houses were built after 1945.
 Furthermore in 1910 the boundary of Chesterfield was changed to include Hasland.
 In 1920 it was changed to include Newbold.